Jack the Ripper suspects: John Pizer

-John Pizer or Piser (c.
-1850–1897) was a Polish Jew who worked as a bootmaker in Whitechapel.
-In the early days of the Whitechapel murders, many locals suspected that "Leather Apron" was the killer, which was picked up by the press, and Pizer was known as "Leather Apron".
+John Pizer (or Piser; c.
+1850 – 1897) was a Polish Jew who worked as a bootmaker in Whitechapel.
+In the early days of the Whitechapel murders, many locals suspected that "Leather Apron" was the killer, which was picked up by the press; Pizer was known as "Leather Apron".
 He had a prior conviction for a stabbing offence, and Police Sergeant William Thicke apparently believed that he had committed a string of minor assaults on prostitutes.
-After the murders of Mary Ann Nichols and Annie Chapman in late August and early September 1888 respectively, Thicke arrested Pizer on 10 September, even though the investigating inspector reported that "there is no evidence whatsoever against him".
+After the murders of Mary Ann Nichols and Annie Chapman in late August and early September 1888, respectively, Thicke arrested Pizer on 10 September even though the investigating inspector reported that "there is no evidence whatsoever against him".
 He was cleared of suspicion when it turned out that he had alibis for two of the murders.
 He was staying with relatives at the time of one of the murders, and he was talking with a police officer while watching a spectacular fire on the London Docks at the time of another.
 Pizer and Thicke had known each other for years, and Pizer implied that his arrest was based on animosity rather than evidence.
 Pizer successfully obtained monetary compensation from at least one newspaper that had named him as the murderer.
 Thicke himself was accused of being the Ripper by H. T. Haslewood of Tottenham in a letter to the Home Office dated 10 September 1889; the presumably malicious accusation was dismissed as without foundation.

 James Thomas Sadler

 James Thomas Sadler or Saddler (c.
 1837 – 1906 or 1910) was a friend of Frances Coles, the last victim added to the Whitechapel murders police file.
 Coles was murdered on 13 February 1891.
 Her body was discovered beneath a railway arch in Swallow Gardens, Whitechapel.
-Two deep slash wounds had been inflicted to her neck.
+Two deep slash wounds had been inflicted on her neck.
 She was still alive but died before medical help could arrive.
 Sadler was arrested, but little evidence existed against him.
-Though briefly considered by the police as a Ripper suspect, he was at sea at the time of the first four "canonical" murders, and was released without charge.
+Although briefly considered by the police as a Ripper suspect, he was at sea at the time of the first four "canonical" murders and was released without charge.
 Sadler was named in Macnaghten's 1894 memorandum in connection with Coles's murder.
 Macnaghten thought Sadler "was a man of ungovernable temper and entirely addicted to drink, and the company of the lowest prostitutes".